-Coverage amounts are based on an employee's highest prior year earnings and are updated annually.
-On April 1 for State employees and July 1 for Local employees.
-Beginning in April 2026, Local employee's coverage amounts will be updated on April 1.
+Coverage amounts are based on an employee's highest prior year earnings and are updated annually (on April 1 for State employees and July 1 for Local employees).
 An employee's increased earnings will be reflected in their coverage amount in the year following their pay increase.